Powering The Future of AI in America

 Chief Financial Officer

-Over 30 years of accounting and financial leadership experience in the oil and gas industry; former director, Chief Financial Officer, and Vice President for multiple early-stage exploration oil and gas public companies from 1999 to the present listed on the NASDAQ.
+Tony Lotito has more than 30 years of accounting experience in the oil and gas industry, including director, CFO, and vice president roles for early-stage exploration oil and gas public companies listed on NASDAQ.

 Earl Sanford